How to Negotiate with the IRS: Resolving a Tax Debt

 An unpaid tax debt will normally trigger a tax lien.
 The lien is automatic for tax debts over $10,000.

 A tax levy refers to IRS seizing your assets, or the assets of your business, to satisfy a tax debt.
-Assets subject to a tax levy include cash in the bank, social security benefits, accounts receivable of a business, and retirement plan assets.
-The IRS may levy or seize funds directly from your bank account as part of its collection process.
+Assets subject to a tax levy including cash in the bank, social security benefits, accounts receivable of a business, and retirement plan assets.

 A garnishment is a type of tax levy where the IRS seizes wages due to the taxpayer.
 A garnishment is sometimes called a levy on wages.
 If a garnishment order is issued, the IRS will instruct the employer to forward most of the taxpayer’s wages to the government to satisfy the tax debt.